kristoff-it/zig-okredis/REPLIES.md

 ### Void
 By using `void`, we indicate that we're not interested in inspecting the reply, so we don't even reserve memory on the stack for it.
-This will discard any reply Redis might send, **except for error and nil replies**.
-Later we will see how to parse Redis error replies as values.
+This will discard any reply Redis might send, **except for error and nil replies**, which will reported as Zig errors, as mentioned in the previous section.

 ```zig
 try client.send(void, .{ "SET", "key", 42 });